Articles

 Universal opt-out signals

-Consent for processing of sensitive data
+Consent for the processing of sensitive data

 The Colorado, Connecticut, and Virginia privacy laws require businesses to obtain consent for the collection and processing of sensitive data.